 Kingfisher a.k.a.
 Rajaram a big male Tiger of Kanha

 Tough to conclude who killed both, but the only likely answer is Umarpani male

 2-0 that is my score.
 Try making my territory your’s, and I shall send you on a one-way ticket…Umarpani male

 In December Supkhar male was seen mating with Dhawajhandi female.
 It seemed like he was trying to take Bheema’s territory but his sightings were not very frequent as Chota Munna and Umarpani were already dominating this zone.

 Mukki is a small zone to retain four big giants so nature has balanced the situation and now we have only two adult dominating male Tigers left in Mukki.
 Chota Munna has enough space after Bheema’s demise but he has established himself in main Umarpani’s territory.
 This situation could never be comfortable for both tigers.
 Most of the time we saw these tigers avoiding each other, but for how long was the question.
-The time had come for a bloody and a fierce battle between these two powers.
+The time had come for a bloody and fierce battle between these two powers.

-Mahaveer female was seen with four cubs and everyone was assuming that cubs were fathered by Kingfisher male who spent most of time with Mahaveer female last season and sighted in mating also.
-But when Umarpani was sighted with family sharing kill and spending quality time with cubs then everyone believed that he is father of Mahaveer’s cubs.
+Mahaveer female was seen with four cubs and everyone was assuming that cubs were fathered by Kingfisher male who spent most of the time with Mahaveer female last season and sighted in mating also.
+But when Umarpani was sighted with family sharing kill and spending quality time with cubs then everyone believed that he is the father of Mahaveer’s cubs.
 Umarpani male had seen visiting Choti Mada and Mahaveer female on intervals throughout the season, so there is a threat to the cubs of both females.